mrmurazza/razza-simple-auth-app/README.md

    ![deployments-pod-service](assessment/deployments-pod-service.png)

-5. Below are the architecture diagram
+5. The architecture diagram of this app

    ![diagram-arch](assessment/diagrams-arch.png)